-If I had to pick one freeware sampler VSTi for my studio, it would definitely be Shortcircuit (make sure you get v1.1.2).
+My second pick for the best freeware sampler would most definitely be Shortcircuit 1 by Vember Audio (make sure you get v1.1.2).
 Once a very pricey piece of commercial software, this plugin was built by a talented developer who later worked for Ableton and now develops Bitwig Studio.
 Simply put, Shortcircuit is a powerhorse sampler with pretty much all the features you’d need in a sampler plugin, and then some.
 It’s multitibral, supports multiple outputs, and works with WAV, SFZ, SF2, Akai, REX, and a bunch of other formats.
-If you’re a Reaper user, you’ll find some shortcircuit goodies here.

 freeware sampler, with one very special feature – it can be used to automatically convert VST instrument patches into multi-sample libraries and export them in SFZ format.
 So, if you have a virtual instrument that is taking up a large amount of CPU, you can load it up in Higlife and thus significantly reduce the CPU load!
 Other than that, it works with standard WAV files and can also load SFZ and Akai libraries.
 UPDATE: Unfortunately, Highlife by DiscoDSP is not free anymore.

 TX16Wx is a powerful freeware sampler for Windows, inspired by older hardware sampler designs.
 Probably not everyone will be a fan of the classic hardware-style workflow (it took me quite a while to figure out how it works so I eventually had to reach for the manual), but it does come with certain advantages and can actually be quite fun.
 Without any doubt, TX16Wx is a very powerful tool once you become skilled at using it.
 The plugin can work with WAV, SF2, and AIFF files.